In this post

 Lorem ipsum dolor sit amet

 In a world where flexibility is essential to the workplace, lifestyle spending accounts are a key retention and recruitment tool to boost employee wellness, happiness, and productivity.
-A recent Mercer Insights Survey found that 70% of companies are considering adding a lifestyle spending account to their benefits package.
+Recent data from WTW found that 38% of companies are considering adding a lifestyle spending account to their benefits package in 2025.

 This guide covers the ins and outs of lifestyle spending accounts (LSAs), including how they work, examples of eligible lifestyle expenses, and how to set one up.